Registered Parks and Gardens at Risk

 - Changes to the water table, and pollution

-- Neglect or abandonment leading to overgrown trees, shrubs and scrub, lost features and views, silted-up lakes
+- Neglect or abandonment leading to overgrown trees, shrubs and scrub, lost features and views, and silted-up lakes

 - Inappropriate wildlife habitat schemes